Toshikoshi Soba (Japanese New Year’s Eve Noodle Soup)

 Step 4

-Drain the noodles and quickly rinse under cold water to remove the extra starch.
+Drain the noodles and quickly rinse under cold water.

 Toshikoshi soba served in a bowl.